St Mary's Church, Reculver: Origins

 In the original, 7th-century charter recording this grant, Reculver is referred to as a civitas, or city, but this is probably a reference to either its Roman past or the church's monastic status, rather than a large population centre.
 In 692 Reculver's abbot Berhtwald was elected Archbishop of Canterbury, from which position he probably offered Reculver patronage and support.
 Bede, writing no more than 40 years later, described Berhtwald as having been well educated in the Bible and experienced in ecclesiastical and monastic affairs, but in terms indicating that Berhtwald was not a scholar.
 (Note: Berhtwald is regarded as a saint, "apparently based on a single late calendar of St Augustine's Abbey, Canterbury".)

 Further charters show that the monastery at Reculver continued to benefit from Kentish kings in the 8th century, under abbots Heahberht (fl.
 748x762), Deneheah (fl.
 760) and Hwitred (fl.
-784), acquiring lands in Higham and Sheldwich and exemption from the toll due on one ship at Fordwich, and King Eadberht II of Kent was buried in the church in the 760s.
+784), acquiring lands in Higham and Sheldwich and exemption from the toll due on one ship at Fordwich near Canterbury, and King Eadberht II of Kent was buried in the church in the 760s.
 (Note: In her 2004 entry for Æthelberht II in the Oxford Dictionary of National Biography, Susan Kelly wrote that Eadberht I of Kent was buried at Reculver "in 748".
 However, in Kelly 2008, she observes that there is "a much better context" for this royal burial to have been of Eadberht II, who "faded from view c.
 763 x 764".
 The royal tomb at Reculver was "in a position corresponding to the south porticus (at St Augustine's kings were buried in the south porticus); an inscription or other record identifying [the occupant] as King Eadberht (grand-)son of King Æthelberht may have given rise to the later belief that it was the earlier King Æthelberht himself that was buried [at Reculver]."
 Ward 1946, believes that, instead of Sheldwich, a grant was made of land at Shelvingford near Hoath, but this is not supported by e.g. Glover 1976.)
 Properties belonging to Reculver in the 7th and 8th centuries are indicated in passing by otherwise unrelated records, such as the estate at Higham, land probably in the High Weald area of Kent, from which iron may have been sourced for use or sale at or on behalf of Reculver, and an unidentified property named Dunwaling land in the district of Eastry.
 (Note: According to Ward 1946, Abbot Berhtwald of Reculver was recorded as owning land at Lyminge: in the relevant record, land belonging to the "venerable presbyter abbot" is said to be adjacent to a curtilage that includes an iron mine and is being granted to St Augustine's Abbey – Ward dates the record to 674, but this is in error for 689.)
 Such records also identify other abbots of Reculver, namely Æthelmær (fl.
 699), Bære (fl.
 761x764), Æthelheah (fl.
 803), Dudeman (fl.
 805), Beornwine (fl.
 811x826), Baegmund (fl.
 832x839), Daegmund (fl.
 825x883) and Beornhelm (fl.
 867x905).